ken0-1n/GenomonHotspotCall/README.md

 ## Create the hotspot database

-We use this tool to create the hotspot_mutations.bed.
+We use the following tool to create the hotspot_mutations.bed.
 ```
 https://github.com/ken0-1n/GenomonHotspotDatabase
 ```